Foel Goch (Hirnant)

 Foel Goch is a subsidiary summit of Esgeiriau Gwynion, and is included in a group of hills known as the Hirnantau.
-These hills rise from the south east shores of Bala Lake.
+These hills rise from the south east shores of Llyn Tegid (Bala Lake).

 The summit is boggy and marked by a few stones.
 The views are good, with the retrospect of Foel y Geifr and Trum y Gwragedd to the south and northern Snowdonia to the north west.